-The company also runs programs for restoring degraded ecosystems, such as recovering springs, replanting of degraded areas and the restoration of riparian forests.
+The company also runs programs for restoring degraded ecosystems, such as recovering spr replanting of degraded areas and the restorati of riparian forests.

-The environmental monitoring programs, including soil and water quality analysis, the monitoring of fauna and flora and the proactive recovery of degraded areas, allows the company to constantly evaluate the impact of its operations on the biodiversity.
-Based on scientific data, AMAGGI takes preventive measures to minimize any adverse impacts, balancing economic development and environmental conservation.
+The environmental monitoring programs, inclu soil and water quality analysis, the monitoring of fauna and flora and the proactive recovery of degraded areas, allows the company to constantly evaluate the impact of its operation on the biodiversity.
+Based on scientific data, AMAGGI takes preventive measures to minimi any adverse impacts, balancing economic development and environmental conservation.